adamcohenhillel/ADeus/README.md

 <img src="docs/images/login_screenshot.png" width="150">

-Enter the four required details, which you should've obtained in the Supabase setup: Supabase URL, Supabase Anon API Key, email and password.
+Enter the four required details, which you should've obtained in the Supabase setup: `Supabase URL`, `Supabase Anon API Key`, `email` and `password`.

-And that is it - you should be able to start chatting!
+And you should be able to start chatting!

-Lastly, we need to set up our hardware device, so we could start provide crucial context to our personal AI.
+Now - let's configure our hardware device, so we could start provide crucial context to our personal AI!

 ### Hardware - Coral AI device

-To learn more about the device, it is good to check out the [official docs](https://coral.ai/docs/dev-board-micro/get-started/), our project is using [out-of-tree setup](official) with a [Wireless Add-on](https://coral.ai/docs/dev-board-micro/wireless-addon/)
+First, to learn more about the device, it is good to check out the [official docs](https://coral.ai/docs/dev-board-micro/get-started/).
+Our project is using [out-of-tree setup](official) with a [Wireless Add-on](https://coral.ai/docs/dev-board-micro/wireless-addon/).

-In the root folder of this repository, run the following commands, which will download the Coral AI Micro Dev repository dependencies to your computer (it might take a while)
+In the root folder of this repository, run the following commands, (which will download the Coral AI Micro Dev dependencies to your computer - note that it might take a few minutes):

 ```bash
 git submodule add  https://github.com/google-coral/coralmicro devices/coralai/coralmicro